Frequently Asked Questions

 When and where does Melbourne Design Week take place?

-Melbourne Design Week will take place from 23 May – 2 June 2024.
+Melbourne Design Week will take place from 23 May – 02 June 2024.
 The program is held across Melbourne and regional Victoria in cultural institutions, studios, retail spaces, universities, galleries, gardens and public spaces.
-Check the MDW program when it launches April 2024 for individual event details.
+Check the Melbourne Design Week program when it launches April 2024 for individual event details and subscribe the NGV eNews for further updates.

 Who is behind Melbourne Design Week?

 Melbourne Design Week is an initiative of the Victorian Government through Creative Victoria, delivered by the National Gallery of Victoria.
 The curation of the program is led by NGV’s Department of Contemporary Design and Architecture.
-The design sector contributes to MDW through organising and presenting events within the program.
+The design sector contributes to Melbourne Design Week through organising and presenting events within the program.

 I want to attend some events at Melbourne Design Week, how can I do that?

-From mid-April 2024, you can view the MDW program online for event details.
-Melbourne Design Week is open to the general public and the majority of MDW events are free but may require bookings and/or have capacity limits.
+Melbourne Design Week is open to the general public and the majority of Melbourne Design Week events are free but may require bookings and/or have capacity limits.
 Please check back in when the program is available to plan your visit.

 Is Melbourne Design Week accessible?